coosalodge/history-book/contents/timeline.md

 * Tim Hall (Kaskanampo) is elected as the SE-4A Section Chief.

 ## 1980
+* Mar 13 - Dr. Goodman dies from pneumonia.
+He was 88 years old.
+* Mar 29 - Dr. Goodman is buried at Penney Farms, Florida.
 * Danny Smith (Cherokee) is elected as the SE-4A Section Chief.

 ## 1981
+* The Founder's Award is introduced at the National Order of the Arrow Conference.
 * Cherokee hosts the SE-4A Conclave at Camp Sequoyah.
 * Ken Rees (Achunanchi) is elected as the SE-4A Section Vice Chief.
 * James E. Johnson receives the Distinguished Service Award as a member of Cherokee Lodge.